cormac/backbone-require-tutorial/README.md

 The tutorial moves through the branches in this order

 - start:
   contains the file structure, html file and twitter search module, requireJs config file is also in place
-- search
+- search:
   Search input view created
-- dispatcher
+- dispatcher:
   Global Event dispatcher created
-- router
+- router:
   Router added to the application
-- complete
+- complete:
   Tweet display module created

 TODO: create tutorial content for each branch to bring you up to the next branch in the sequence